 Six stories, first published as a collection in 1961.

-Published in Penguin Books February 1965 with a cover illustration by Herbert Spencer.
+Published by Penguin Books February 1965 with a cover illustration by Herbert Spencer.

 Consider Her Ways